xaneon/PythonProgrammingBasics/README.md

-# PythonProgrammingBasics-
+# PythonProgrammingBasics
-Basic python examples
+Some basic programming examples in Python